After Your Surgery

 For the first hour after surgery:

-If bleeding is present, identify where the bleeding is coming from and keep firm pressure directly on the surgical site.
+If bleeding is present after dental implant surgery, identify where the bleeding is coming from and keep firm pressure directly on the surgical site.
 Bleeding may be occurring around or under your new temporary teeth.

 If bleeding continues: